dotnet/docs/docs/csharp/language-reference/xmldoc/index.md

 ---
 # XML documentation comments

 C# source files can have structured comments that produce API documentation for the types defined in those files.
 The C# compiler produces an *XML* file that contains structured data representing the comments and the API signatures.
-Other tools can process that XML output to create human-readable documentation.
-Formats include web pages, PDF files, and other formats.
+Other tools can process that XML output to create human-readable documentation in the form of web pages or PDF files, for example.

 This process provides many advantages for you to add API documentation in your code:

 - The C# compiler combines the structure of the C# code with the text of the comments into a single XML document.
-- The C# compiler validates the comments match the API signatures for relevant tags.
+- The C# compiler verifies that the comments match the API signatures for relevant tags.
-- Tools that process the XML documentation files can define XML elements and attributes specific to that tool.
+- Tools that process the XML documentation files can define XML elements and attributes specific to those tools.

-Tools like Visual Studio provide intellisense for many common XML elements used in documentation comments.
+Tools like Visual Studio provide IntelliSense for many common XML elements used in documentation comments.

-This article covers these activities:
+This article covers these topics:

 - Documentation comments and XML file generation
 - Tags validated by the C# compiler and Visual Studio